|

 not currently considered suitable for micro CHP.

-HH metering will be essential to capture the
+HH metering is, however, essential to capture the true

-true value of a specific microgeneration installation; this will allow
+value of a specific microgeneration installation; it allows

 consumption to be accurately attributed to the relevant cost period and

-hence optimise the value of each customer.
-However, in order to
+hence optimises the value of each customer.
+It also incentivises

 many years, the cost and effectiveness of manually reading meters has